 CruiseMapper's cabin and suites section allows you to explore cruise staterooms by ship.
 Each page provides extensive information on all passengers accommodations on a particular vessel, including floor plans, room types and categories (grades used upon booking), cabin sizes, deck location.
 Also provided is an extensive review of all ticket price inclusive en-suite amenities, along with furniture details and additional / bonus perks (if available).

-Follows a brief description by category of all staterooms available as types and presented in cruise ship deck plans.
-Know, that cruise staterooms booking rates are usually based on deck location.
-Lower deck accommodations are the cheapest.
-Mid-ship cabins cost more.
-Balcony rooms and Suite accommodations located aft or forward on the ship are most expensive.
-Many lines divide the main cabin types into sub categories.
+Cruise staterooms booking rates are usually based on deck location.
+Lower-deck accommodations are the cheapest.
+Midship rooms cost more.
+Balcony staterooms and Suites located aft or forward are most expensive.
+Most cruise companies (especially those with large-sized vessels in the fleets) divide the main cabin types into sub categories.
 These grades are marked with numbers (like for balcony cabins - B1, B2, B3, B4) and are displayed on the deck layouts with different colors.

 Cruise ship suites

 Cruise suite accommodations are premium grades cabins.
 They are usually larger in comparison to balcony staterooms, and feature more amenities.
 As a rule, suites have a full-size bathtub, larger shower, bigger closets and balcony (some have 2 private balconies).
 Amenities include coffee makers, premium sound systems, large-size flat TVs, complimentary butler service.

 Loft Suites (aka Duplex Suites)

 Loft Suite accommodations (also called "duplex suites") are on two levels.
 The most famous of those are presented on the world's largest ever cruise ships - the Royal Caribbean's Oasis-class and Quantum-class vessels.
 The following layout is of the world's biggest cruise ship Harmony of the Seas and its largest accommodation - the Royal Loft Suite.